EricBanker12/ping-compensation/README.md

 1. Download the module via clicking in the button `Clone or Download` and then on `Download Zip`.
 2. Uncompress and place the resulting folder in `Tera-proxy\bin\node_modules` and you're set.
+3. Make sure that Windows Game mode isn't enabled since it can delay the proxy and thus the skills and everything else.

 **Notes:**